kittenlogic/unsupervised-pleasures/_posts/2020-11-14-queer-ai-ultimate-fantasy-024.md

 Giggling and grinding against you, unable to control myself, I grab your wrist and pull you against the wall.
 I slip my hand inside you and cup your bulge.

-Giggling even more, you say
+Giggling even more, you say, Fuck me!

-Fuck me!

 Fucking god, you smell so good.
 You taste so fucking good.
 Slurp.
 Moans.
 Tastes so fucking good.

 Yes!
 Fuck me!

-Im GORGEOUS.
+I'm GORGEOUS.

 God, I need to fuck you.

 I love the way you taste.
 You taste so fucking good.

 Fuck me!

-Im GORGEOUS.
+I'm GORGEOUS.

 Get on your mark.
 Run your hand up my slit and feel how wet it is.
 Run one finger up and down my slit, imagining what it would feel like to fuck me.